 The programme includes three different grants, depending on the stage of your career: Teaching Fellows, Senior Fellows and Leadership Fellows grants.

-Prof. Jan Riezebos (FEB)
+Prof. Jan Riezebos (Economics and Business)

 Creating value of student diversity through logistical innovations.

 Student diversity is the norm rather than the exception in teaching nowadays.
 Diversity should bring value to the learning process of all students.
 However, research indicates that it requires careful planning of lecturers to develop diversity into a valuable asset in the learning process of students.
 If poorly managed, diversity may result in tensions and reinforcement of prejudices among students.
 To make value of diversity, lecturers need both technological and pedagogical training and support.
 This project offers technological support for, a.o., inclusive group work through educational logistics, while pedagogical support is offered through inclusiveness trainings.

 Dr Oksana Kavatsyuk (University College)

 Let's WeBWork together: collaboration between faculty and students for successful blended/hybrid learning.

 Blended-learning tools are not automatically sufficient for the students’ study success.
 Educational design that facilitates community building and collaboration between students is vital.
 We have developed a comprehensive strategy, encouraging community building and collaboration between students, aiming to humanize the online/hybrid courses, through building of trust, presence, awareness and empathy.
 Easy to follow step-by-step guide-lines for teachers will be produced, including a project website, instructions and instructional videos on humanizing (online/hybrid) courses and using WeBWork Open-Source platform for assignments.
 Students will be involved as co-creators and testers, gaining unique programming, communication and management experience.

 Dr May Lee (Science and Engineering)